pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

         | 25   | 7 | 23|
         +------+---+---+

--   Consider each group of tests with the same $d$ and different $h$'s.
+-   Consider each group of tests with the same *d* and different *h*'s.
-    -   In the first group of 5 tests, with $d = 1$, all tests except the last result in the same type of input.
+    -   In the first group of 5 tests, with *d* = 1, all tests except the last result in the same type of input.

 -   Why not break these into categories?
 All tests in each category would produce similar successes or failures.
-    -   Category 1: All tests for which output $d$ is same as input $d$.
+    -   Category 1: All tests for which output *d* is same as input *d*.
-    -   Category 2: All tests for which the output $d$ is different from input $d$, but not 1.
+    -   Category 2: All tests for which the output *d* is different from input *d*, but not 1.
-    -   Category 3: All tests for which the output $d$ is different from the input $d$, and is 1.
+    -   Category 3: All tests for which the output *d* is different from the input *d*, and is 1.

 -   Each category is called an *equivilence class* and the cetgorization is called *equivilence partitioning*